vironix-health/CKD-ZD-project/README.md

     mimic_iv_ovrvw.ipynb

 A Jupyter Notebook providing an overview of the disease and hospitalisation frequencies recorded in the MIMIC-IV database, leveraging data from the df_all_patients.pkl and df_icd_codes_with_description.pkl pickle files.
-The disease and hospitalisation frequency information is summarized in a Pandas dataframe, and saved as the Excel file, mimic_iv_ovrvw.xlsx, in the /mimic_ic_extracts subdirectory.
+The disease, labe event, and hospitalisation frequency information is summarized in Pandas dataframes, and saved as external Excel files in the /mimic_ic_extracts subdirectory.

     mimic_iv_ckd_ovrvw.ipynb